 CDBG Building Reuse projects must involve specific CDBG Building Reuse-eligible activities that will create or retain private-sector full-time jobs.
 All counties in North Carolina, except for Wake, Mecklenburg and Cumberland, and all municipalities except for 24 entitlement communities, are eligible to apply for CDBG Building Reuse funding.

 Entitlement communities that receive CDBG Building Reuse Program funds directly from HUD are Asheville, Burlington, Cary, Chapel Hill, Charlotte, Concord, Durham, Fayetteville, Gastonia, Goldsboro, Greensboro, Greenville, Hickory, High Point, Jacksonville, Kannapolis, Lenoir, Morganton, New Bern, Raleigh, Rocky Mount, Salisbury, Wilmington and Winston-Salem.
 The town of Holly Springs in Wake County and the town of Linden in Cumberland County opted to participate in the statewide CDBG Building Reuse Program rather than that grant’s entitlement community program.
 For this reason, they receive funding through the statewide CDBG Building Reuse Program.

 To be eligible, documentation must be provided showing the building has been vacant 30 consecutive days or more prior to the date of the pre-application conference.

-For more information about the Community Development Block Grant Building Reuse Program, contact the Economic Development Partnership of North Carolina at (919) 447-7744 or firstname.lastname@example.org.
+For more information about the Community Development Block Grant Building Reuse Program, contact the Economic Development Partnership of North Carolina at (919) 447-7777 or by filling out our online form.

 The Economic Development Partnership of North Carolina does not award or administer this incentive.
 All economic development incentives are awarded and administered by the North Carolina Department of Commerce.